 My drawings, therefore, are not necessarily exact and should not be slavishly followed as to shape or even size.

-Kit options: So far, the only complete FJ-2/3 Fury kits in 1/72 scale are from RVHP.
+Kit options: The first complete FJ-2/3 Fury kits in 1/72 scale were from RVHP.
 Now out of production and not readily available, these were produced in resin with cast metal landing gear and a vacuform canopy.
 There were three different kits: FJ-2, FJ-3, and FJ-3M.
 I only have the FJ-3, but my guess is that they only varied in the decals provided.The wing appears to be based on the Heller kit, so it has a bit too much sweep and does not have either extended slats or the 6-3 extension.
 The fuselage has the FJ-3 inlet and the FJ-2 aft fuselage air intakes.
 There is a detailed inbox-review here: http://alexsmodelling.blogspot.com/2014/12/fj-3m-fury-rvhp-model-kit-review.html

 Still available is the Falcon Triple Conversion IX which included a vacuform FJ-3 fuselage, lower inboard wing, canopy, and external tanks.
 (The other conversions in TC IX were a C-2 fuselage and canopy and an AD-5W radome and aft compartment enclosure.)
 No decals or landing gear were provided.
 The instructions imply that the FJ-3 conversion was designed for the Heller kit.

 There are several 1/72 F-86 kits.
 I've converted the Heller kit into an XFJ-2, which requires the least number of changes from an F-86E or early F-86F.
 As noted above, it has the original wing with a bit too much wing sweep and the slats fixed up.
 Fujimi produced at least two different variations, one with the 6-3 hard wing (#F-19 or fuj25019) and another with the wing span increase.
 The 6-3 hard-wing version appears to have more of a 6-6 leading edge extension but in other respects it is an excellent kit.
 The Hobbycraft/Academy F-86E kit is reviewed here.
 The newer Academy F-86F kit is reviewed here.
-The newest kit, from Airfix, is described here.
+The newest kit is from Airfix.

 In 1/48, beware of the Esci FJ-2/3 kit.
 It has a woefully inaccurate fuselage and canopy.
 For more details on that, see http://tailhooktopics.blogspot.com/2015/04/esci-148th-fj-23.html.